mh-salari/mh-salari.ir/_projects/emoji-art .md

 EmojiNet output: ![EmojiNet output](/assets/projects-images/emoji-art/mh_mini.png)

 I need to work on improving its speed (I have a problem making predictions on a batch of inputs), but I'm super happy with the results.
-I'll clean the code and release it in the coming weeks and update this page.
+I'll clean the code and release it sometime in the future and update this page :)